 Would you care about more about what someone knows at such critical time, or on the primary fact that the person actually can, and does what you want?

-When companies complain about the education system producing none-job-market-ready students, they’re in effect saying, ‘Please, cut the crap, and teach them what we actually need them to do’.
+When companies complain about the education system producing none-job-market-ready students, they’re in effect saying, ‘Please, cut the bad, and teach them what we actually need them to do’.

 When students, who have hands-on experience with proof of a firm understanding, solid background in the 20% of a trade, trust me, 80% of them are bound to go through interviews and grab a job.